 Although the Bitcoin whitepaper is now almost 10 years old, we believe we are still early in the crypto movement.
 The infrastructure needs to be improved and the applications are difficult for non-early adopters to use.
 Many crypto applications still get dismissed as toys.
 We believe this will change quickly.
 For one, crypto is purely a software movement and doesn’t depend on a hardware buildout, in contrast to, say, the internet, which required laying cables and building cell towers.
 Second, the space is developing extremely rapidly, partly because the code, data, and knowledge is largely open source, and partly because of the increasing inflow of talent.

 Finally, we are optimistic because we are deep believers in the power of software.
 Software is simply the encoding of human thought, and as such has an almost unbounded design space.
 We find ourselves consistently surprised and excited by the wide variety of creative crypto ideas we encounter.
 For those of us who have been involved in software for a long time, it feels like the early days of the internet, web 2.0, or smartphones all over again.

 The a16z crypto fund

-Today we are announcing the launch of a16z crypto, a $300M venture fund that will invest in crypto companies and protocols.
+a16z crypto is a $350M venture fund that will invest in crypto companies and protocols.
 Our fund is designed to include the best features of traditional venture capital, updated to the modern crypto world:

 - We are long-term, patient investors.
 We’ve been investing in crypto assets for 5+ years.
 We’ve never sold any of those investments, and don’t plan to any time soon.
 We structured the a16z crypto fund to be able to hold investments for 10+ years.